SnapDropTeamProject/policies/COMMIT_MESSAGES.md

 Here is an example of the commit message:

-`feat: added input validation for the CreateUserHandler.`
+`feat: added input validation for the CreateUserHandler`